Understanding your electricity or gas bill

 - Your energy use shown in kilowatt hours – shortened to kWh.
 You’re charged for every kWh you use.
 If you get a combined gas and electricity bill, the bill will include a breakdown of your consumption for each fuel type

-- Terms and conditions - with a summary of any key points in your agreement with your provider, such as whether you’ll pay any exit fees if you change to a different tariff
+- Terms and conditions - with a summary of any key points in your agreement with your provider, such as whether you’ll pay any exit fees if you change to a different tariff or supplier

 - An estimation of the next 12 months’ cost - based on your current tariff and calculated from your current usage.
 If you increase or decrease your energy consumption, then your bills will change accordingly.